ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Privacy {#sec-cons-privacy}

-Some HSMs have the capacity of supporting cryptographic keys controlled by separate entities referred to as "tenants", and when the HSM is used in that mode it is referred to as a multi-tenant configuration.
+Some HSMs have the capacity of supporting cryptographic keys controlled by separate elements referred to as "tenants", and when the HSM is used in that mode it is referred to as a multi-tenant configuration.

 For example, an enterprise-grade HSM in a large multi-tenant cloud service could host TLS keys fronting multiple un-related web domains.
 Providing Evidence for claims of any one of the keys would involve a Presenter that could potentially access any of the hosted keys.
 In such a case, privacy violations could occur if the Presenter was to disclose information that does not relate to the subject key.

 Implementers SHOULD be careful to avoid over-disclosure of information, for example by authenticating the Presenter as described in {{sec-cons-auth-the-presenter}} and only returning results for keys and portions of the Target Environment for which it is authorized.
 In the absence of an existing mechanism for authenticating and authorizing administrative connections to the HSM, the attestation request authentication approach is described in {{sec-cons-auth-the-presenter}}.

-Furthermore, enterprise and cloud-services grade HSMs SHOULD support the full set of attestation request functionality described in {{sec-reqs}} so that Presenters can fine-tune the content of the generated Evidence such that it is appropriate for the intended Verifier.
+Furthermore, enterprise and cloud-services grade HSMs SHOULD support the full set of attestation request functionality described in {{sec-reqs}} so that
+Presenters can fine-tune the content of the generated Evidence such that it is appropriate for the intended Verifier.

 ## Authenticating and Authorizing the Presenter {#sec-cons-auth-the-presenter}